Aryan-Garg/gQIR/README.md

 ## <a id="acknowledgements"></a>Acknowledgements

-This project is based on [ControlNet](https://github.com/lllyasviel/ControlNet) and [XPixelGroup](https://xpixel.group/)'s projects: [BasicSR](https://github.com/XPixelGroup/BasicSR) and [DiffBIR](https://github.com/XPixelGroup/DiffBIR).
+This project is based on [XPixelGroup](https://xpixel.group/)'s projects: [DiffBIR](https://github.com/XPixelGroup/DiffBIR) and [HYPIR](https://github.com/XPixelGroup/HYPIR).
 Thanks for their amazing work.

 ## <a name="contact"></a>Contact